 [b] Recording of Deposition Testimony by Certain Persons

 Depositions must be taken before a notary public, commissioner of the superior court, clerk of the court, or a judge.
 Conn.
 Gen. Stat. § 52-148c and P.B. § 13-28(a).
 Typically, the depositions are taken before a court reporter who is a notary.
 Witnesses take an oath to tell the truth before the deposition begins.
 Conn.
 Gen. Stat. § 52-148d.
+Where the deposition is taken remotely, the oath is administered using an audiovisual device which allows the person administering the oath to clearly identify the deponent.
+P.B. §13-30(g)(1).

 [c] Issuing Subpoenas